nazartm/turkmen-spell-check-dictionary/README.md

-turkmen-spell-check-dictionary
+Turkmen dictionary for hunspell
 ==============================

-Files related to Turkmen dictionary for hunspell spellchecker.
+Turkmen dictionary and affix files for hunspell spellchecker, in addition to plugins for various applications.